benaug/Jolly-Seber-N-Prior-DA/README.md

 ## Overview

 This repository contains efficient MCMC samplers for Jolly–Seber models using **$N$-prior data augmentation**.
 Poisson priors are placed directly on population entry counts: the initial population size and the number of recruits entering before each subsequent primary occasion.
 Recruitment is per capita as a function of realized abundance in the previous primary occasion.
-This provides an exact Poisson recruitment specification for the per-capita recruitment model of Chandler and Clark (2014), without relying on a finite data-augmentation limit.
+This provides an exact Poisson recruitment specification for the per-capita recruitment model of Chandler and Clark (2014).

-The repository also contains implementations of several existing Jolly–Seber data-augmentation formulations, most of which use custom whole-history block Gibbs samplers based on the Type I and Type II updates of Wu et al. (2021), which build on the blocked latent-history sampling approach of Dupuis and Schwarz (2007).
+The repository also contains implementations of several existing Jolly–Seber data augmentation formulations.
+For each, one can add custom whole-history block Gibbs samplers based on the Type I and Type II updates of Wu et al. (2021), which build on the blocked latent-history sampling approach of Dupuis and Schwarz (2007).
 The N-prior models use more generic Gibbs updates of the entry and exit components of each individual's latent history from their full conditional distributions.
-This approach is less computationally efficient than a highly tailored Wu et al.-type update, but was only moderately slower in the limited comparisons I made and is considerably easier to adapt when the model structure or observation process is changes.
+This more general approach is less computationally efficient than a highly tailored Wu et al.-type update, but was only moderately slower in the limited comparisons I did and is considerably easier to adapt when the model structure or observation process is changes.

 ## Related repositories